Density matrix renormalization group approach to the low temperature thermodynamics of correlated 1D fermionic models: Representative results

 \subsection{Hubbard model, $U < 4$}

 We start with half-filled Hubbard models with $U \leq 4$, less than or equal to the bandwidth, and $V = 0$ in Eq.~\ref{eq:EHM_ham}.
-Fig~\ref{fig6}, upper panel, shows $\chi(T,N)$ at $U = 2$ using ED up to $N = 12$ and DMRG for larger systems.
+Fig.~\ref{fig6}, upper panel, shows $\chi(T,N)$ at $U = 2$ using ED up to $N = 12$ and DMRG for larger systems.
 The notation follows Fig.~\ref{fig1}.
 The bold dashed line is the thermodynamic limit $\chi(T,U)$ inferred from the indicated merging points.
 Since the ground state is a singlet for $U > 0$, small $N = 4p$ systems merge from above as in the band limit.
 The $\chi(T,4p)$ maxima due to finite size decrease and almost disappear by $N = 144$.
 The $N = 4p + 2$ curves that converge from below yield accurate $\chi(T)$ to $T \sim 0.02$ or less for $N = 146$, well below the $144/146$ merging point.

 The lower panel presents calculated $\chi(T,U)$ at $U = 0$, 1, 2 and 4.
 The arrows mark the exact $\chi(0,U)$ obtained analytically by Takahashi~\cite{takahashi70}.
 All $\chi(T,N)$ increase with $N$ at $U = 4$ and converge from below to $\chi(T)$.
 Finite $U > 0$ increases $\chi(T,U)$ at low $T$ since the ground and low-energy states have reduced contribution from doubly and unoccupied sites, still appreciable at $U = 4$, whereas spin chains have exclusively singly occupied sites.
 The exchanges in Eq.~\ref{eq:fermion_j1j2} at $U = 4$ are $J_1 = 3/4$ and $J_2 = 1/16$.
 ED for $N = 24$ gives the spin $\chi(T)$ shown as a dashed line in the lower panel for $T > 0.09$ where the thermodynamic limit holds.
 Sites with $n_r = 2$ or 0 reduce $\chi(T,U)$ at low $T$.
-The reduction becomes negligible by $U = 8$ where the HAF with $J_1 = 1/2$ is almost quantitative.
+The reduction becomes negligible by $U = 8$ where the HAF with $J_1 = 1/2$ and $J_2 = 0$ is almost quantitative.
+Exact HAF results have long been used to benchmark numerical methods.

 Fig.~\ref{fig7}, upper panel, shows $S_\lambda(T,N)$ at $U = 2$ and $T \leq 0.4$ for the indicated system sizes.
 ED at $N = 10$ and 12 for the scaled entropies converge to $S(T,U)$ for $T > 0.4$ as shown in Fig.~\ref{fig2}, inset, for $U = 0$.
 Small $N = 4p$ gaps initially increase the entropy.
 As in Fig.~\ref{fig5}, the thermodynamic limit $S(T,U)$ is color coded according to the system size that contributes at $T$.
 Systems up to $N = 98$ determine $S(T,U)$ directly for $T > 0.06$ and by extrapolation at lower $T$.